Minitte/comp7051-maze/README.md

 - right joystick on controller
 - Mouse

+Shoot ball:
+- Cross(X) Button on controller
+- Left click on mouse

-Fog toggle:
+Flashlight toggle:
-- Cross button on controller
+- Square on controller
-- F on keyboard
+- Z on keyboard

 Reset position:
 - Press down on the touch pad on controller
 - Home on keyboard

+Music toggle:
+- DPad up on controller
+- M on keyboard

+Day/Night toggle:
+- DPad right on controller
+- G on keyboard

+Fog toggle:
+- DPad down on controller
+- F on keyboard

 No wall collision:
-- Triangle button on controller
+- DPad left on controller
 - Page Up on keyboard

-Day/Night toggle:
-- Circle button on controller
-- G on keyboard

 ## Credits
 Textures.com for wall and floor texutures